MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 **API for generating an embed token for multiple items**<a id="multiEmbedToken"></a>

+The [Generate Token](https://docs.microsoft.com/en-us/rest/api/power-bi/embedtoken/generatetoken) embed API generates a token that can be used for embedding multiple items.

-The [Generate Token](https://docs.microsoft.com/en-us/rest/api/power-bi/embedtoken/generatetoken) embed API, lets you use [dynamic binding](embed-dynamic-binding.md) for dynamically selecting a dataset while embedding a report.
+It can also be used for dynamically selecting a dataset while embedding a report.
+For more information about this use of the API, see [dynamic binding](embed-dynamic-binding.md).

 Below is an example of using this API.